 An app and a comprehensive website with information and advice on finance, employment, skills, new markets, ideas and regulation for small businesses in the UK.
 You’ll find lots of helpful blogs and it’s a good starting point when looking for advice.

-If you’re looking for funding or finance to help you start or develop your business, this website is a fantastic starting point.
+If you’re looking for funding to help you start your business, this website is a fantastic starting point.
 Their goal is to help improve access to finance for small businesses and make it easier to make an informed decision.

 Finally, we’ll throw in a bonus free service for business owners based in London…